enosair/lightcurve-download/README.md

 python process.py <folder of fits file> <output json file>
 ```

-It will extract the fields and save it to a json file.
+It will extract the fields for each star and save data to a json file.

 Load and plot lightcurves
 -------------------------